Kong/terraform-provider-konnect-beta/docs/resources/dashboard.md

 For absolute time ranges, daily will be used. must be one of ["tenSecondly", "thirtySecondly", "minutely", "fiveMinutely", "tenMinutely", "thirtyMinutely", "hourly", "twoHourly", "twelveHourly", "daily", "weekly"]
 - `metrics` (List of String) List of aggregated metrics to collect across the requested time span.
 If no metrics are specified, request_count will be computed by default.
+Default: ["request_count"]
 - `time_range` (Attributes) The time range to query. (see [below for nested schema](#nestedatt--definition--tiles--chart--definition--query--api_usage--time_range))

 <a id="nestedatt--definition--tiles--chart--definition--query--api_usage--filters"></a>